 The 10 best Zelda games of all time

-The best Zelda games showcase just how creative and memorable Link's adventures have been throughout the years.
-From the earliest pixelated top-down Metroidvanias to the latest expansive RPG-style open-world releases counted among the best Switch exclusives, there's no shortage of experiences that have kept us returning to Hyrule.
+The best Zelda games demonstrate how Link is truly one of Nintendo's greats, standing next to the likes of Mario in terms of influence and longevity.
+From the earliest pixelated top-down Metroidvanias to the latest RPG-style open-world releases and spin-offs counted among some of the best Switch exclusives, there's no shortage of experiences that have kept us returning to Hyrule.

-Now, with the recent release of The Legend of Zelda: Echoes of Wisdom (which sees Princess Zelda leading her own adventure), there's never been a better time to revisit all of the classics in Link's long-spanning history.
+Now, with the recent release of The Legend of Zelda: Echoes of Wisdom (which sees Princess Zelda finally leading her own adventure) and Nintendo confirming that a new movie is also in the works, there's never been a better time to revisit all of the classics in Link's long-spanning history.
 Whether you're a big fan of older adventures on Nintendo consoles past, or your heart belongs to the most recent installments on the Switch, every fan will have a personal favorite.

-So, if you're ready to reflect on the series, join us as we rank the 10 very best Zelda games across the generations.
+So, if you're ready to reflect on this iconic series and celebrate one of the best video game heroes ever made, join us as we rank the 10 best Zelda games across the generations.

 10. The Legend of Zelda: Twilight Princess HD